ArminJo/NeoPatterns/README.md

 # Compile options / macros for this library
 To customize the library to different requirements, there are some compile options / makros available.<br/>
 Modify it by commenting them out or in, or change the values if applicable.
-Or define the macro with the -D compiler option for gobal compile (the latter is not possible with the Arduino IDE, so consider to use [Sloeber](https://eclipse.baeyens.it).
+Or define the macro with the -D compiler option for global compile (the latter is not possible with the Arduino IDE, so consider using [Sloeber](https://eclipse.baeyens.it).
 | Macro | Default | File | Description |
 |-|-|-|-|
 | `SUPPORT_RGBW` | enabled | NeoPixel.h | Can be disabled by commenting out `#define SUPPORT_RGBW` or defining `DO_NOT_SUPPORT_RGBW`.
 Disable it if you only have RGB pixels and do not require RGBW pixels support.
 Disabling saves up to 400 bytes FLASH for the AllPatternsOnMultiDevices example. |